Photometric calibrations and characterization of the 4K$\times$4K CCD Imager, the first-light axial port instrument for the 3.6m DOT: Characterization of the 4K 4K CCD Imager

 2) Janesick Method:\\

 Under the Janesick Method \citep{Janesick2001}, at least two bias and two flat frames are needed to estimate the gain and RN values.
-Hence, the bias and flat frames were observed in each readout speed and gain combination.
-First, we selected a clean region of 100$\times$100 pixels for both the flat and bias frames.
+Hence, the bias and flat frames were observed, adapting each readout speed and gain combination.
+First, we selected a clean region of 100 $\times$ 100 pixels for both the flat and bias frames.
 Then, we estimated mean counts for both the flat ($\overline{F_1}$ and $\overline{F_2}$) and the bias frames ($\overline{B_1}$ and $\overline{B_2}$).
-The difference of the two flat frames was created by subtracting two flat frames to remove flat field variations and estimated the variance of this ($\sigma^2_{F_1 - F_2}$) and likewise for bias images ($\sigma^2_{B_1 - B_2}$).
+The difference between the two flat frames was created by subtracting two flat frames to remove flat field variations and estimated the variance of the difference frame ($\sigma^2_{F_1 - F_2}$) and likewise for bias images ($\sigma^2_{B_1 - B_2}$).
 The gain and RN of the STA CCD chip were then calculated as:

-The gain values estimated using the Janesick method are consistent with those were calculated by generating the PTCs (see Tab.~\ref{tab:gain_rn}).
-To evaluate the $RN$ values adapting the Janesick method and using Eq.~\ref{eq:mag5}, we took nearly a hundred bias frames for each combination of readout speeds and gains.
-We generated the difference bias images by subtracting consecutive bias images, and $\sigma_{B_1 - B_2}$ values were estimated by selecting a clean area of 100$\times$100 pixels within the frames.
-The $RN$ values were then calculated by substituting mean $\sigma_{B_1 - B_2}$ value from all difference bias images to Eq.~\ref{eq:mag5}.
+The gain values estimated using the Janesick method are consistent with those calculated by generating the PTCs (see Table~\ref{tab:gain_rn}).
+To evaluate the $RN$ values by adapting the Janesick method using Equation~\ref{eq:mag5}, we took nearly a hundred bias frames for each combination of readout speeds and gains.
+We generated the difference bias images by subtracting consecutive bias images, and $\sigma_{B_1 - B_2}$ values were estimated by selecting a clean area of 100 $\times$ 100 pixels within the frames.
+The $RN$ values were then calculated by substituting mean $\sigma_{B_1 - B_2}$ value from all difference bias images to Equation~\ref{eq:mag5}.
 The same procedure is followed for all readout speeds (100 kHz, 500 kHz, 1 MHz) and gain settings (1, 2, 3, 5, and 10 e$^-$/ADU).
-The estimated RN values thus obtained are found to be consistent with those of theoretical ones (see Tab.~\ref{tab:gain_rn}).
+The estimated RN values thus obtained are found to be consistent with those of theoretical ones (see Table~\ref{tab:gain_rn}).